opendocsg/slw-judgments-backfill/2014_SGHC_72/report.md

 WTP’s valuations of the claims were forwarded to the Plaintiff. [note: 37] Subsequently, he averred

 that there was no need for the Plaintiff to know of WTP’s valuations. [note: 38] No evidence was adduced in support of the Defendant’s allegation in its defence that the Plaintiff was informed of the relevant valuations orally.
 It is also undisputed that only four payment responses were made to the Plaintiff’s progress claims and none of them were concerned with the material progress claim ( _ie_ , Progress Payment Claim No 11).
 For the above reasons, I accept that the Plaintiff did not know of WTP’s valuations.
-As such, it could not have possibly acquiesced to a state of affairs which it was unaware of: see _LS Investment Pte Ltd v Majlis Ugama Islam Singapura_ [1998] 3 SLR(R) 369 at [40].
+As such, it could not have possibly acquiesced to a state of affairs which it was unaware of: see _LS Investment Pte Ltd v Majlis Ugama Islam Singapura_ <span class="citation">[1998] 3 SLR(R) 369</span> at [40].

 55     In any case, the Defendant has failed to show how it relied on the Plaintiff’s alleged acquiescence to its detriment.
 In this regard, I note Mr Gan’s admission under cross-examination that the whole of the Plaintiff’s claims were claimed by the Defendant against the Employer in arbitration. [note: 39] The Defendant was not prejudiced thus in the arbitration proceedings.